An LGBTQ Welcoming Congregation

 When marriage equality finally came to Texas, we were ready to celebrate!

 On Saturday, July 11th, 2015, Emerson threw open our doors for a day of weddings as our gift to thirteen Houston-area LGBTQ couples.
-Our co-ministers Becky and Mark Edmiston-Lange officiated an individual ceremony for each couple.
+Our co-ministers at the time, Becky and the late Mark Edmiston-Lange, officiated an individual ceremony for each couple.

 Over one hundred congregants and community members came together to provide each couple with flowers, cake, photos, and music.
 Such a glorious day–not only the historical occasion, but this life-changing moment for the couples and their families!